shuber/hattr_accessor/README.markdown

 	:integer
 	:float
 	:boolean
+	:decimal

+To specify a default value for a member use the `:default` option.
+For example:

+	class DataSource
+	  hattr_accessor :adapter, :default => 'mysql', :attribute => :credentials
+	  hattr_accessor :username, :default => 'root', :attribute => :credentials
+	  hattr_accessor :password, :attribute => :credentials
+	end

+	@data_source = DataSource.new
+	@data_source.adapter # 'mysql'

+If you want to take advantage of type casting but also want to return `nil` if a value has not been set then use the `:allow_nil` option.
+By default `:allow_nil` is false for typed members but true for non-typed members.
+For example:

+	class DataSource
+	  hattr_accessor :adapter, :type => :string, :allow_nil => true, :attribute => :credentials
+	  hattr_accessor :username, :type => :string, :attribute => :credentials
+	  hattr_accessor :password, :attribute => :credentials
+	end

+	@data_source = DataSource.new
+	@data_source.adapter # nil
+	@data_source.username # ''
+	@data_source.password # nil

 NOTE: Make sure your call `define_attribute_methods` before calling `hattr_accessor` when you're using ActiveRecord and your `:attribute` is a database field.